-The good news is that the niche shops specialising in larger sizes are all located together on Chiltern Street.
+London actually has 2 women's shoe shops specialising in large sizes on the very same street!
+Chiltern Street is home to both Crispins and Magnus, along with an eclectic mix of independent shops, cafes and upmarket boutiques.
 Baker Street is the closest tube station and Madame Tussaud’s is the nearest major tourist attraction.
-All the shops are on the lower end of the street, between Blandford Street and Dorset Street, about a 15 minute stroll from the main department stores on Oxford Street.
-Here’s a Google map with all the Chiltern Street shops marked on it, and if you zoom out, I’ve also marked in the department stores mentioned below:
+Both shoe shops are on the lower end of Chiltern street, between Blandford Street and Dorset Street.
+It's about a 15 minute stroll from the main department stores on Oxford Street.
+Here’s a Google map with both Crispins and Magnus Shoes on Chiltern Street shops marked on it.

 Working from the Blandford Street end, the first shop you come to is Crispins.
-This shop has some lovely elegant styles, mainly priced at the higher end.
+This shop has some lovely dressy styles and elegant shoes, mainly priced at the higher end.
 They do stock some casual, everyday styles also.
-Crispins also cater for narrow foot widths, but I found plenty of styles to fit my normal to wide size 9 foot.
-Bonus points for the lovely air conditioning, which was heaven during the heatwave!
+Bonus points for the lovely air conditioning, which was heaven during the heatwave when I visited!

 Magnus, 44 Chiltern Street - up to size 12 UK

 A bit further along, you come to Magnus.
-This shop has the best selection of casual, everyday styles, or shoes to suit the more mature lady.
-It is also the only shop on Chiltern Street to stock size 12 UK.
+This shop has the better selection of casual, everyday styles, or shoes to suit more traditional tastes.
 As well as the main part of the shop you walk in on, there is a separate room towards the back you might miss.